mdykman/jtl/README.md

 ## jpath
 Jpath is a notation for navigating and manipulating json data, analogous to XPath and it's relationship with XML.

-Like XPath, jpath expressions are evaluated against implicit context data.
+Like XPath, jpath expressions are evaluated from left to right against implicit context data.

 Unlike XPath expressions, jpath is not string-embedded allowing path components to be freely intermixed with literal data expressions.
 The latter statement implies that jpath and JTL are the same language; for the sake of convenience, the term __jpath__ will be used when refering to line statements of path expressions and the term __jtl__ wil be used when refering to overall program structure, but the notation is recursive.

-Jpath expressions are evaluated from left to right against implicit context data.

 __data.json__
 ```